You can't overdose on fentanyl just by touching it. Here's what experts say.

 Can you overdose by touching fentanyl?

-Experts unanimously said that touching fentanyl powder will not cause an overdose.
+Experts told CBS News that touching fentanyl powder will not cause an overdose.
 In powder form, the way it's almost always found in the illicit drug supply, the drug cannot absorb through the skin, said Ryan Marino, a medical toxicologist, emergency physician and addiction medicine specialist at the Cleveland Medical Center.
 Just being near the substance also won't cause an overdose.

 "Fentanyl as a dry powder is not going to cross through your skin.
 It's the same reason you can touch sugar without your blood sugar going up," said Marino.
 "Solids don't cross through your skin."